euroargodev/DMQC_status_and_statistics/README.md

 </p>

 - __Plot 03__: Profile quality (all profiles and only Delayed Mode - i.e. consolidated - profiles) in number of floats profiles (one plot per parameter) <br />

+This plot presents the number of profiles with respect to the profile_QC code, both for all processed mode and for D-mode only.
+The exact number and relative percentages are also indicated above the bars.
+The relative percentages for the profiles processed in delayed mode provide a consolidated view.
+A few profiles do not have a profile QC in the index file.
+This observation deserves further analysis.

 <p float="center">
 <img
 src="https://github.com/delphinedobler/DMQC_status_and_statistics/blob/main/OUTPUT_examples/MOCCA_case/Plots/03_MOCCA_Fleet_PSAL_profile_QC_20230713.png" width="400" />